Learning Center / How to Connect EL Wire

 Wire Cutters / Strippers

-For cutting and exposing the inner conductors
+For cutting and exposing conductors

 EL Wire Connector